willyvaessen/100DaysofCode/README.md

 I'm continuing on my terminal try out thingy.
 The grid is now populated by a function, which is triggered by clicking the Start button.

+## 22 October 2023

+I decided to have a closer look at regular expressions, since that was not entirely clear to me when working through that on freeCodeCamp.org

+On https://regexlearn.com I found lessons that seem to explain it quite well, so I'll be working my way through those lessons.